 Text/HTML

-The Associate Member category allows CPACT to involve individuals who were once employed by either Member companies or other industrial organisations and are still active in process analysis and control as consultants.
-Click on the images to find out more details.
+Associate Members of CPACT are individuals who were once employed by either Member companies or other industrial organisations and are still active in process analysis and control as consultants.
+Each Associate Member has a wealth of experience and collectively they provide unparalleled expertise to help advise CPACT Members on a wide range of technical and business matters.

 CPACT’s Associate Members are: